Switching Car Insurance Companies: Best Time, Process & What to Avoid

 Best Time to Switch Car Insurance

 Timing is everything when switching car insurance companies.
 The single best moment to switch is at your policy renewal date — typically every 6 or 12 months.
 At renewal, your current policy naturally expires, which means you avoid cancellation fees and eliminate any risk of a coverage gap.
-Most insurers send renewal notices 30 to 45 days in advance, giving you a clean window to shop for new car insurance quotes and make a seamless transition.
+Most insurers send renewal notices 30 to 45 days in advance, giving you a clean window to shop for new quotes and make a seamless transition.

 Switching at Renewal vs. Mid-Term